arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 author: 'Karl Söderby & Jacob Hylén'
 ---

-The board manager is a great tool for installing the necessary cores to use your Arduino boards.
-In this quick tutorial, we will take a look at how to install one, and choosing the right core for your board!
+The board manager is a great tool for installing the necessary board packages to use your Arduino boards.
+In this quick tutorial, we will take a look at how to install one, and choosing the right package for your board!

 You can easily download the editor from the [Arduino Software page](https://www.arduino.cc/en/software).